GuideNepalKharchapatraProductWalkthroughPersonal Finance

 Three problems Western finance trackers don't solve for a Nepali user, ranked by frequency:

 2. The calendar is split.
 Your salary slip, tax filing, audit deadline, and most government rate changes are in BS.
-Your bank statement and most product UIs are in AD.
+Your bank statement and most product UIs sit in AD.
 An app that doesn't speak both forces you into a conversion habit you'll quickly drop.

 3. The categories are different.
 "Groceries" is a Western framing.
 Most Nepalis describe daily spending as खाना, किनमेल, यातायात, चियापानी.
-Categories named for the language you describe spending in are the difference between an app you use for a month and one you use for years.
+Categories named in the language you describe spending in are the difference between an app you use for a month and one you use for years.

 The shape of the app